Noelle A.

 Dr. Benzekri is an Infectious Diseases Physician-Scientist and Assistant Professor in the Department of Medicine.
 She conducts research, practices medicine, and teaches at the University of Washington.
 She has more than 20 years of experience collaborating with communities on clinical and public health research throughout sub-Saharan Africa.
 She has worked with the Centers for Disease Control, the World Health Organization, UNHCR, PATH, academic and non-profit organizations.
 She attended UCLA medical school and completed Internal Medicine residency and Infectious Diseases fellowship at the University of Washington.
 She has a DTM&H from the London School of Hygiene and Tropical Medicine.
 She received training in Applied Epidemiology at the Centers for Disease Control, and Advanced Qualitative Research Methods at the University of Oxford.

-Dr. Benzekri is Co-Investigator on the NIH/NIAID Centers for Research in Emerging Infectious Diseases (CREID) grant, the “United World for Antiviral Research Network” (UWARN), (MPI: Van Voorhis, Gale, Rabinowitz, Wasserheit), with the goal of establishing a network of global clinical and laboratory sites to rapidly respond to emerging viral diseases.
-She is also a Co-Investigator on “Discovery and Exploration of Emerging Pathogens – Viral Zoonoses” (DEEP VZN), with the goal of detecting and characterizing unknown viruses with zoonotic and epidemic/pandemic potential around the globe.
+She is Co-Investigator on the NIH/NIAID Centers for Research in Emerging Infectious Diseases (CREID) grant, the “United World for Antiviral Research Network” (UWARN), (MPI: Van Voorhis, Gale, Rabinowitz, Wasserheit), with the goal of establishing a network of global clinical and laboratory sites to rapidly respond to emerging viral diseases.

-She serves as Technical Lead for Impact Assessment for DIG (www.dig.org), where she uses mixed-methods to evaluate the impact of agricultural interventions on food security, nutrition, economic empowerment, and climate resilience in Senegal, Kenya, and Uganda.
+She serves as Senior Advisor for Impact Assessment for DIG (dig.org) which includes the use mixed-methods to evaluate the impact of agricultural interventions on food security, nutrition, economic empowerment, and climate resilience in Senegal, Kenya, and Uganda.
 In collaboration with DIG, she is also lead investigator on a Conservation, Food, and Health grant to evaluate the intersection of food security, indigenous knowledge, and forest conservation in Western Uganda.

 Dr. Benzekri is an Attending Physician on the Infectious Diseases Service at the University of Washington Medical Center and a member of the Ethics Committee at Harborview Medical Center.